MolSSI/QCFractal/docs/source/user_guide/record_retrieval.rst

 Retrieving records
 ==================

 A *record* is a representation of a single computation that is stored on the server.
-Records are generally not created by hand by the user, but retrieved from the server.

-Records contain an ID that uniquely identifies this record on the server.
+Records are uniquely identified on a server by an integer ID.

-Using the :class:`~qcportal.client.PortalClient`, records are retrieved from the server in two ways.
+Using the :class:`~qcportal.client.PortalClient`, records can retrieved from the server in two ways.
 The first is through ``get_`` functions,  which is used to retrieve records by their ID.
 These functions (such as :func:`~qcportal.client.PortalClient.get_records` and :func:`~qcportal.client.PortalClient.get_singlepoints`) take a list or other sequence of IDs, and returns a list of records in the same order as the given IDs